inno-devops-labs/S25-core-course-labs/app_nodejs/README.md

 ![Node CI](https://github.com/Sedoxxx/S25-core-course-labs/actions/workflows/node_ci.yml/badge.svg)

 ## Overview
 This is a simple Node.js + Express application that displays the current time in Moscow (MSK).
-When you access the homepage, it will show you the current date and time in a well-formatted string .
+When you access the homepage, it will show you the current date and time in a well-formatted string with trcking the number of visits to the endpoint.

 ---